hendhamdi/devops-guide-for-students/ci-cd/what-is-ci-cd.md

         run: echo "Deploy commands here"
 ```

-!
 This is a conceptual example; you can adapt it to your projects.
+> 💡 Note for beginners: When deploying real applications, you should **never put passwords or keys directly in the workflow**.
+> GitHub provides **Secrets** to store sensitive information safely.

 ---